 Axolotl Care Guide

-In addition to their interesting appearance, axolotls also possess the ability to regenerate limbs and organs, such as their heart and even certain parts of their brain.
-If you have decided that the axolotl is just the pet for you, then this care guide is the perfect place to start.
+In addition to their interesting appearance, axolotls also possess the ability to regenerate limbs and organs, such as their heart, and even certain parts of their brain!
+Because of this, they have been widely used in cancer research studies.

 Stages of Life